JestVA/JestVA/README.md

 Oftentimes I post fun memes on [Twitter](https://twitter.com/memedvlpr).

-I work from a container in East London.
-Some of the stuff I create is posted on the [Galois.ai Instagram](https://www.instagram.com/galois.ai/) (Wolfram Automatas and State Machines)
+I work remotely and sometimes from a container in East London which acts as a bucket for digital art of sorts.
+Some of the stuff that I create is posted on the [Galois.ai Instagram](https://www.instagram.com/galois.ai/) (Wolfram Automatas and State Machines)

-Hackney Wicky yours,
+hacky hacky yours,
 Dorin